 Effect sizes

 There is sufficient evidence that data fabrication can result in (too) large effects.
-For example, in the misconduct investigations in the Stapel case, large effect sizes were used as an indicator of data fabrication (Levelt 2012) with some papers showing incredibly large effect sizes that translate to explained variances of up to 95% or these effect sizes were larger than the product of the reliabilities of the related measures.
+For example, in the misconduct investigations in the Stapel case, large effect sizes were used as an indicator of data fabrication (Levelt 2012) with some papers showing incredibly large effect sizes that translate to explained variances of up to 95% or incredible effect sizes that were larger than the product of the reliabilities of the related measures.
 Moreover, Akhtar-Danesh and Dehghan-Kooshkghazi (2003) asked faculty members from three universities to fabricate data sets and found that the fabricated data generally showed much larger effect sizes than the genuine data.
 From our own anecdotal experience, we have found that large effect sizes raised initial suspicions of data fabrication (e.g., d > 20).
 In clinical trials, extreme effect sizes are also used to identify

-potentially fabricated data in multi-site trials while the study is still being conducted (Bailey 1991).
+potentially fabricated data in multi-site trials (Bailey 1991).

 Effect sizes can be reported in research reports in various ways.
 For example, effect sizes in psychology papers are often reported as a standardized mean difference (e.g., d) or as an explained variance (e.g., R2).
 A test statistic can be transformed into a measure of effect size.
 A test result such as t(59) = 3.55 in a between-subjects design corresponds to d = 0.924 and r = 0.176 (Hartgerink, Wicherts, and Van Assen 2017).
-These effect sizes can readily be recomputed based on data extracted with statcheck across thousands of results (M. B. Nuijten et al. 2015; C. Hartgerink 2016b).
+These effect sizes can readily be recomputed based on data extracted with the package statcheck from thousands of results published in the literature (M. B. Nuijten et al. 2015; C. Hartgerink 2016b).

-Observed effect sizes can subsequently be compared with the effect distribution of other studies investigat- ing the same effect.
+Observed effect sizes can subsequently be compared with the effect distribution of other studies investigating the same effect.
 For example, if a study on the “foot-in-the-door” technique (Cialdini and Goldstein 2004) yields an effect size of r = .8, we can collect other studies that investigate the “foot-in-the-door” effect and compare how extreme that r = .8 is in comparison to the other studies.
 If the largest observed effect size in the distribution is r = .2 and a reasonable number of studies on the “foot-in-the-door” effect have been conducted, an extremely large effect might be considered a flag for potential data fabrication.
 This method specifically looks at situations where fabricators would want to fabricate the existence of an effect (not the absence of one).

 76